Innovation and collaborative, synchronized program management for new programs

 “We are convinced that the MBSE approach provides great improvement in the development process of complex systems by ensuring continuity between requirements design, interface definition, performance analysis, component design and specification,” says Fabio Carbone, a simulation engineer in the Advanced Research and R&D Department at Brembo.
 “In this scenario, Simcenter Amesim plays an important role at the pre-design stages when we perform virtual component design, as well as at virtual system verification phases when we put together multi-domain components and systems.”

 “Simcenter Amesim helps us cut our development cycle by allowing complete dimensioning of our actuators without physical prototypes,” says Carbone.
-“Not only does Siemens PLM Software provide a high-performance simulation tool, but BSim Engineering, its partner in Italy, also offers us premium services by guiding Brembo at early stages of our complex development projects when it comes to the model optimization or component customization.”
+“Not only does Siemens Digital Industries Software provide a high-performance simulation tool, but BSim Engineering, its partner in Italy, also offers us premium services by guiding Brembo at early stages of our complex development projects when it comes to the model optimization or component customization.”